SicariusBlack/mic-drop-results/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-For example: I'm always frustrated when [...]
+Please replace the non-bolded text to match the context that you are describing!

-**Describe the solution you would like**
+**Describe the feature you would love to see**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to include in this program.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Please also include any other context or screenshots about the feature here.

+Thank you for your help and support!